 The lesson is about the manipulations of polynomials to solve problems.
 Polynomials are often called the "language" of mathematics and algebra.
-They are used in nearly every type of mathematics to show numbers and expressions as a result of different mathematical operations.
+They are used in nearly every type of mathematics to show numbers and expressions because of different mathematical operations.
 The manipulation of polynomials allows us to simplify mathematical expressions to make them more useable to solve problems.

-Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class.
+Read challenging or unfamiliar words or phrases aloud, then have students read them silently and then aloud together as a class.

-Expression - Numbers, symbols and operators (such as and times) grouped together that show the value of something.
+Expression - numbers, symbols, and operators (such as and times) grouped together that show the value of something.

-Simplest form - An expression is in simplest form when there are no more terms that can be combined.
-Represent - to show or stand in place of.
+Simplest form - an expression is in simplest form when there are no more terms that can be combined.
+Represent - to show or stand in place of

-Perimeter - the total length of a boundary or the distance around the outside of a shape.

-Area - The space enclosed by the boundary of a plane figure.
+Perimeter - the total length of a boundary or the distance around the outside of a shape Area - the space enclosed by the boundary of a plane figure.

-Ask the students to practice saying the words in a sentence.
+• Ask the students to practice saying the words in a sentence.

-- Refer students to the main lesson stimulus. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.
+- Refer students to the main lesson stem.

+- Read out the written text.

+- Ask students if there are any unfamiliar words or suggest and give explanations for any words that might be difficult.

-Annie is going to buy a television set.
-She is unsure as to what size she should buy.
-She uses a formula to determine the correct size to suit her wall.
+Annie wants to buy a TV but is not sure what size to get.
+She uses a formula to determine the correct size for her wall.
 The length of the TV is 10x + 2 units and a width of 6x + 5 units.

-- Read out the following questions and ask students to answer Q1. - Q1.
+- Read out the following questions and ask students to answer Q1: - Q1.
 Write an expression for the area of the TV in simplest form. - Q2.
-Write an expression to represent the perimeter of the TV in its simplest form. - Q3.
-If x = 10cm, what is the area of the Tv in sq.cm? - Q4.
-If x = 10cm, what is the perimeter of the Tv in cm? - Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback.
+Write an expression to represent the perimeter of the TV in its simplest form.

+Q3.
+If x = 10cm, what is the area of the TV in sq.cm?

+Q4.
+If x = 10cm, what is the perimeter of the TV in cm?

+Observe students' answers.
+Encourage students to share their answers voluntarily, giving positive feedback.

-$$Q1.60x^2 + 62x + 10$$
+Q1. $60x^2 + 62x + 10$

-$$02.32x + 14$$
+Q2.
+32x + 14